Manage Your Staff with a Virtual Assistant Handbook

 Just like working with in-house staff, hiring virtual assistant companies for your administrative tasks can be disorganized without proper guidelines and standard protocols.
 If you haven’t yet, you need to lay down the process that you want to disseminate to your employees.
 For starters, since you are all collaborating online and not seeing each other in person, you may want to have all files saved on the cloud.
 This way, you can track the progress of your employees, and it will be easier to keep a record of your data wherever, whenever.

 You also need to establish some ground rules for when they are not able to meet a specific deadline.
-For example, your virtual assistant needs to be on vacation leave.
+For example, your employee needs to be on vacation leave.
 You need to specify the notice period before the actual date of their vacation leave.
-You need to lay this all out in the virtual assistant handbook so you can both manage expectations.
+You need to lay this all out in the handbook so you can both manage expectations.
 Here are other things you may want to put under the Standard Protocols chapter.

 - Leave of Absence